Singapore University of Social Sciences

 The Singapore University of Social Sciences (SUSS) is a public autonomous university in Singapore.
 Established in 2017, SUSS focuses on applied degree programmes primarily in the social sciences.
 In 2017, SUSS received its inaugural class of 2,137 graduates.

-SUSS academia is organised into five schools, Institute for Adult Learning (IAL), College for Lifelong & Experiential Learning (CLEL) and four centres.
+SUSS is organised into five Academic Schools, Institute for Adult Learning (IAL), SUSS Academy, College of Interdisciplinary and Experiential Learning and eight Centres.

-The chancellor of the university is Stephen Lee Ching Yen.
-The president of the university is Tan Tai Yong and the provost is Robbie Goh.
+The Patron of SUSS is Singapore President Tharman Shanmugaratnam, the Chancellor is Halimah Yacob, and the Pro-Chancellor is Richard Eu.
+Key academic leaders include President Professor Tan Tai Yong and Provost Professor Robbie Goh.

-The university is located at 463 Clementi Road (Clementi, Singapore).
+The university is located at 463 Clementi Road (on the boundary of Bukit Timah and Clementi).
 SUSS also uses external premises to conduct lessons.

 History

 SIM University (2005–2017)

 In 2005, SIM University (UniSIM) was a private university under the Singapore Institute of Management Group (SIM) established by Cham Tao Soon who became the first chancellor and chairman of UniSIM.

-On 11 November 2016, the SIM governing council voted in favour to bring the university under the ambit of the Ministry of Education.
+On 12 October 2016, Acting Minister for Education (Higher Education and Skills) Ong Ye Kung announced that the government invited UniSIM to become Singapore's sixth autonomous university.
+Subsequently, on 11 November 2016, the SIM governing council voted in favour to bring the university under the ambit of the Ministry of Education (MOE).

-UniSIM Certificates
+In 2017, UniSIM was restructured into the Singapore University of Social Sciences (SUSS) and ceased to be a member of the SIM Group.
+SUSS became Singapore's sixth autonomous university under the ambit of MOE.

+Establishment (2017–)

+From 17 March 2017, SIM University was renamed as Singapore University of Social Sciences (SUSS) and brought under the ambit of the Ministry of Education (MOE).

+Ong moved a bill in Parliament to confer SUSS autonomous status.
+This signalled the government's support for SUSS and was intended to assure the public of SUSS' credibility and standing.
+It also enabled the government to lead SUSS to meet national education objectives, economic and social development while monitoring its financial performances.
+SUSS was officially granted autonomous status by the Singapore Government on 11 July 2017.

-In 2017, SUSS conducted an exercise to issue SUSS certificates for those who was conferred with UniSIM certificates.
+In 2017, SUSS conducted an exercise to issue SUSS certificates to those who was conferred with UniSIM certificates.
 A statement will indicate that the qualifications had been received under the former's name.

-Singapore University of Social Sciences Bill

-In 2017, then-minister for education Ong Ye Kung moved a bill in Parliament to confer SUSS autonomous status.
-This signalled the government's support for SUSS and was intended to assure the public of SUSS’ credibility and standing.
-It also enabled the government to lead SUSS to meet national education objectives, economic and social development while monitoring its financial performances.

-SUSS Convocation 2017

-In 2017, SUSS marked its inaugural graduation as an Autonomous University, with the first batch of SUSS graduates receiving degrees in the name of SUSS.
+In 2017, SUSS marked its inaugural graduation as an autonomous university, with the first batch of SUSS graduates receiving degrees in the name of SUSS.

-SUSS Ministerial Forum 2019

-In September 2019, SUSS organised its first ministerial forum where Prime Minister Lee Hsien Loong was invited to share about the role of education and the future of Singapore.